Military Order of Saint James of the Sword: History

-The Order of Saint James was founded in the Kingdom of León circa 1170, probably as an order of Augustinian canons regular to escort pilgrims to the shrine of St. James the Greater in Santiago de Compostela.
-But King Ferdinand II of León soon set it to garrison the southern frontiers of León against the Almohads of al-Andalus.
+The Order was founded in 1172, and has its origins in the Order of Santiago, founded in the Kingdom of León in 1170, probably as an order of Augustinian canons regular to escort pilgrims to the shrine of St. James the Greater in Santiago de Compostela.
+King Ferdinand II of León soon set it to garrison the southern frontiers of León against the Almohads of al-Andalus.
 In 1170, Ferdinand II granted the new order the castles of Cáceres and Monfragüe, which had been confiscated from Gerald the Fearless in 1169, and would make further donations thereafter.
 The new Leonese order was soon operating in neighboring kingdoms.
 His nephew, King Alfonso VIII of Castile granted them the castles of Mora and Oreja in 1171, and merged the arriving knights of Santiago with the older Castilian brotherhood of knights of Ávila in 1172.

 The establishment of the Order of Santiago was endorsed by papal legate Cardinal Hyacinthus of Acardo on a visit to Iberia in 1172–73.
 The approval of the Order was confirmed three years later by Pope Alexander III in a bull issued July 1175.

 In January 1174, Alfonso VIII granted them the citadel of Uclés, which would later serve as the headquarters of the Order of Santiago as a whole after the reunification of the León and Castile in 1230.

 The Order expanded into Portugal when King Afonso I of Portugal donated Arruda dos Vinhos in June 1172.
 This was followed up by donations of the Castle of Monsanto in September 1173 and Abrantes in September 1174.
 Given the poor relations between Afonso and Ferdinand II, the arrival of the Leonese order in Portugal is a little surprising.
 Some historians have conjectured Afonso was trying to exploit a quarrel between order's grand master Pedro Fernández and king Ferdinand II, but it is likely that the Order's entry was part of some diplomatic agreement between the two kings.
 Nonetheless, the donation documents explicitly name Rodrigo Álvarez as the administrator of all three Portuguese donations.
 Although a founding knight of Santiago, Rodrigo Álvarez was known to be dissatisfied with its rules (Álvarez would resign shortly after and found his own separate Order of Mountjoy in Aragon).
 So it is possible Afonso may have been trying to encourage a switch or schism in the Order already at this stage.
 The foundation of the Order of Évora (future Order of Aviz) in 1175/76 reveal Afonso's keen interest in a native Portuguese order.